codalnest/files/lgc.md

 (d) The performance of the duties and responsibilities of the abovementioned officials in their respective local school boards shall not be delegated.

-SECTION 99.
+Section 99.
 Functions of Local School Boards. - The provincial, city or municipal school board shall:

 (b) Determine, in accordance with the criteria set by the Department of Education, Culture and Sports, the annual supplementary budgetary needs for the operation and maintenance of public schools within the province, city or municipality, as the case may be, and the supplementary local cost of meeting such needs, which shall be reflected in the form of an annual school board budget corresponding to its share in the proceeds of the special levy on real property constituting the Special Education fund and such other sources of revenue as this Code and other laws or ordinances may provide;